 Joseph S. Biehl, Founder and Executive Director

-Dr. Biehl earned a B.A. in philosophy from St. John’s University and a Ph.D. from the Graduate School and University Center, CUNY.
+Dr. Biehl earned a B.A. in philosophy from St. John’s University (Queens) and a Ph.D. from the Graduate School and University Center, CUNY.
 He has taught philosophy in New York and in Cork, Ireland.
-He is a member of the Governing Board and former co-director of the Felician Institute for Ethics and Public Affairs.

 Dr. Warenski teaches at City College and at the Graduate School and University Center, CUNY.
 Visit her site at lisawarenski.com.

 Sharon M. Meagher

 Dr. Meagher is Vice-President for Academic Affairs and Dean of the Faculty at Marymount Manhattan College.
 She is the author of articles on philosophy of the city, urban geography, feminist theory and practice, and ethics, and the editor of two books, a feminist analysis of public policy (Women and Children First, Albany, NY: SUNY Press, 2005) (co-edited with Patrice DiQuinzio) and Philosophy and the City: Classic to Contemporary Writings (Albany: SUNY Press, 2008).
 She is completing a monograph on the relationship between Western philosophy and the city entitled Philosophical Streetwalking: Grounding Philosophy and the City and editing a Handbook on Philosophy of the City for Routledge.
 She serves on the editorial board of the journal CITY.